CameronNLee/2D-Rocket-League/ProjectDocument.md

 **Document what game states and game data you managed and what design patterns you used to complete your task.**

+For our game, we implemented the command pattern for player input as well as the singleton pattern for handling sound (see below under Audio sub-role for more details).

 # Sub-Roles

 ## Audio